vitordm/vitordm/README.md

 Knowledge, when shared, is (much) better used.
 </p>
 <p align="left">
- 💪🏼 My skills: C#, GO, PHP, Typescript + NodeJS, Xamarin.Forms.
+ 💪🏼 My skills: C#, GO, Typescript
  </p>
  <p align="left">
  📫 How to reach me: